Mitigating Omitted Variable Bias in Empirical Software Engineering: Related Work and Background

 \paragraph{Process $p_3$.} Regression model $m_1$ cannot accurately account for the more intricate data dependencies of process $p_3$.
 In fact, it overestimates the effect $\beta = 0.54 > 0.40 = b$ of $X$ on $Y$; now, this effect also includes the ``spurious'' correlation introduced by $Z$, which simultaneously affects $X$ and $Y$---as \autoref{fig:XYZX}'s DAG clearly shows.
 Variable $Z$ is called a \emph{confounder}, since it mixes up the true effect of $X$ on $Y$ (path $X \to Y$ in the DAG) with an indirect, spurious correlation (path $\underrightarrow{X \leftarrow Z \to Y}$ in the DAG) that does not correspond to an actual data dependency but is just a figment of using an inadequate statistical model.
 Model $m_2$ makes up for $m_1$'s shortcomings by including $Z$ among its predictors; this is enough to cancel $Z$'s confounding effect on the link between $X$ and $Y$.
 Indeed, \autoref{tab:fitted-values} shows that all parameters---crucially, the effect $\beta = 0.40 = b$ of $X$ on $Y$---are correctly estimated.

 \paragraph{} Using a model such as $m_1$ to analyze data from a process whose dependencies include a confounder (like process $p_3$) is an instance of \emph{omitted variable bias}.
-The rest of the paper describes more realistic case studies where omitted variable bias may occur, and presents various mitigation strategies to counter the bias and recover a precise estimate of the causal effect linking treatment $X$ and outcome $Y$.
+The rest of the paper describes more realistic illustrative examples where omitted variable bias may occur, and presents various mitigation strategies to counter the bias and recover a precise estimate of the causal effect linking treatment $X$ and outcome $Y$.

 From the toy examples of this section, we can start to glean how omitted variable bias is commonplace in realistic settings.
 Even when our empirical data are rich and include many different variables, there is always a chance that we are missing some \emph{other} variables that, like $Z$, confounds the effect of interest.
 Even if we are aware of possible confounders, measuring them to include them in our model (like model $m_2$ does) may be expensive, impractical, or impossible.
 For example, the confounder may lack a good operationalization, or it may be inaccessible because its values were not recorded and the process is not repeatable.
 These observations motivate the main contributions of the paper, which demonstrate how to identify and mitigate the wicked effects of confounders in a variety of practical scenarios.